intersystems-community/irisdemo-demo-htap/Kubernetes/README.md

 # Running the HTAP Speed Test on Kubernetes

-We are using Kubernetes to deploy Intersystems IRIS and to provision the infrastructure for these Ingestions tests.
-In order to run IRIS on Kubernetes, you are going to need KubeCTL, the Kubernetes Command-Line tool!

-**This folder has scripts that are written to make running the HTAP demo on Kubernetes easy**
+This guide provide instructions on how to run the HTAP Speed Test with InterSystems IRIS on a Kubernetes cluster on AWS (using EKS).

+For now, although possible, we have not documented the instructions of how to run the Speed Test on Kubernetes with other databases.

+As when running the Speed Test with ICM, we have created shell scripts that will help the user to create a deployment folder with all that is needed to deploy the full Speed Test on EKS.

 Here is how it will work:

-On step 1, you use the provided scripts to:
-* Setup the speedtest according to the selections you make.
-* Provision the Kubernetes cluster, with the appropriate machines.
+* Setup - Run the setup.sh script and answer a questionnaire about the size of the machines you want, if you want mirroring or not and the number of workers.
+The setup script will create a folder with everything you need to deploy your cluster.
+* Provision - Go to the folder that was created by the setup script and run the provision.sh script to get your Kubernetes cluster created for you
-* Deploy InterSystems IRIS on the Kubernetes cluster
+* Deploy - On the same folder, Deploy InterSystems IRIS and the Speed Test on the Kubernetes cluster
-* Deploy The Speed Test for InterSystems IRIS on this cluster.
+* Test - Run the speed test!

 # Pre-Requisites